antonwierenga/activemq-cli/README.md

 activemq-cli provides tab completion to speed up typing commands, to see which commands are available and what parameters are supported.

+*In addition to executing commands in the shell, activemq-cli also supports executing a file containing commands:*
+`activemq-cli --cmdfile my_commands.txt`
-To connect to a broker that is configured in `activemq-cli-x.x.x/conf/activemq-cli.config`:

-`connect --broker dev`
+To connect to a broker that is configured in `activemq-cli-x.x.x/conf/activemq-cli.config`: `connect --broker dev`

 Below is a list of commands that activemq-cli supports.